programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 ### Examples of topic models employed by historians:

--   Rob Nelson, [Mining the Dispatch][]
+-   Rob Nelson, *[Mining the Dispatch][]*
--   Cameron Blevins, “[Topic Modeling Martha Ballard’s Diary][]” *Historying*, April 1, 2010.
+-   Cameron Blevins, "[Topic Modeling Martha Ballard's Diary][]" *Historying*, April 1, 2010.
--   David J Newman and Sharon Block, “Probabilistic topic decomposition of an eighteenth century American newspaper,” *Journal of the American Society for Information Science and Technology* vol. 57, no. 6 (April 1, 2006): 753-767.
+-   David J Newman and Sharon Block, "Probabilistic topic decomposition of an eighteenth century American newspaper," *Journal of the American Society for Information Science and Technology* vol. 57, no. 6 (April 1, 2006): 753-767.